payu-india/CMS-Chatbot/docs/save cards/introduction-save-cards/which-model-you-should-choose.md

 next:
   description: ''
 ---
-If you are using PayU Hosted Checkout, you must use [Model 1](#model-1--zero-code-change), where PayU manages everything end-to-end without a single line of code change at your end.
-For more information on PayU Hosted Checkout integration, refer to [PayU Hosted Checkout](doc:prebuilt-checkout-payu-hosted).
+If you are using non-seamless integration, you must use [Model 1](#model-1--zero-code-change), where PayU manages everything end-to-end without a single line of code change at your end.
+For more information on PayU Hosted Checkout integration, refer to [PayU Hosted Checkout](https://docs.payu.in/v2/reference/collect-payment-api-payu-hosted-v2-_payment).

 For seamless integration, minor changes are expected in the APIs, which is explained in the[ Using Merchant Hosted Checkout Integration](#using-merchant-hosted-checkout-integration) sub-section.

 ## Processing a Transaction with PayU with Token Created Outside PayU

-You would need the token, expiry, and TAVV values to be passed using PayU **\_payment** API.
+You would need the token, expiry, and TAVV values to be passed using PayU **v2/payments** API.
 Apart from this, no further changes are expected.
-For more information, refer to [Collect Payments using a Saved Card](doc:collect-payments-using-a-saved-card).
+For more information, refer to [Process Transaction with a Saved Card](https://docs.payu.in/v2/reference/process-transaction-with-a-saved-card).

 ## Choosing the Tokenzation Model